wduquette/joe/mdbook/src/embedding/embedding.md

 - [Redirecting Output](#redirective-output)
 - [Practical Usage](#practical-usage)

+See the [Joe Javadoc](../javadoc/index.html) for details on the many methods discussed in this section.

 ## Creating the Interpreter

 To create an interpreter, just create an instance of `Joe`.